 After breakfast we travel to Dzalanyama Forest, arriving in the early afternoon.

-After lunch we have a chance to stretch our legs on a walk up Mtsongololo Mountain, through the beautiful, indigenous forest teeming with birdlife.
-There are pools and streams in the forest, ideal for a quick cooling off.
+After checking into the chalets you can join a walk through the indigenous forest up Mtsongololo Mountain.
+This beautiful forest is teeming with birdlife and dotted with pools and streams, ideal for a cool dip.
 As darkness falls we make our way back to our lodge.